mapr-demos/drill-spot-price-history/README.md

 ### Questions:

 1. Take a look at the directory where you unpacked the files (your workspace).
-Look at the files with the `.view.drill` extension, and notice how they're constructed.
+Look at the files with the `.view.drill` extension in your favorite editor, and notice how they're constructed.

 ## Spot Price History Data

 The data as obtained from Amazon contains timestamps that can't be parsed by Drill as-is if we want to use the timestamp type.
 So we need to transform them.
 We'll use the replace function in order to remove the bits of text that make the date unparseable.
 Note the replace functions inside the cast for Timestamp.
-Also note the use of backticks around replace and the Timestamp column name - we need these because Drill is still rather protective around reserved words.
+Also note the use of backticks around replace and the Timestamp column name - we need these because Drill includes Timestamp as a reserved word, since it is the name of a type.

 ```SQL
 create or replace view spot_price_history as